Important Information to Consider if You’re Interested

 - Very few South Florida Condos allow daily Rentals, weekly Rentals, or 30-day Rentals.

 - The highest demand for short-term Seasonal Rentals in South Florida (3 Months, 6 Months, etc.) is experienced during peak Season.
 Peak Season occurs during the Months of October – March, with the highest of the peak occurring during the Months of January – March.
 That coincides with the same period of time during which many Condo Owners occupy their Condos.
 That being the case and considering items #3 and #4 above, many Condo Owners leave their Condos unoccupied during their absence instead of renting them.
 Yes, Off-Season short-term Rentals occur, but demand for them is much lower.
-South Florida simply doesn’t have nearly as many Visitors staying for 2 – 6 Months during the Off-Season, however, short-term Rentals during the Off-Season can be a great choice for Executives who require temporary Housing while in the area for work or for people who are relocating to the area.
+South Florida simply doesn’t have nearly as many Visitors staying for 2 – 6 Months during the Off-Season, however, short-term Rentals during the Off-Season can be a great choice for Executives who require temporary Housing while in the area for work, for people who are relocating to the area, or for others who have short-term rental needs.
 Off-Season Rentals can also be attractive to Visitors whose primary Residences are located in Countries where their Seasons are opposite of ours (i.e. when it’s Summer in Florida, it’s Winter in their Country).

-- If you would like a Condo with the most rental flexibility, a Condo Hotel is the best choice to consider, however, Condo Hotel purchases are required to be Cash only, so if you’re planning to Finance your purchase, Condo Hotels will have to be eliminated from your search.
+- If you would like a Condo with the most rental flexibility, a Condo Hotel is the best choice to consider, however, limited Financing options are available for purchasing a Condo Hotel Unit and most are Cash purchases.
 Keep in mind as well that average Condo Hotel sizes are smaller than average Condo sizes so far as Square Feet and number of Bedrooms.
 Many Condo Hotel Units are Studio Units and 1-Bedroom Units because smaller Units have higher Rental demand from Hotel Guests.
 Yes, large Condo Hotel Units are available, but they aren’t the majority.
 Note: No, Condo Hotels are not the same as Timeshares.
 A Condo Hotel Unit is owned individually by its’ Owner, individually Deeded to them, rented to Hotel Guests with Room revenue shared between the Hotel and Unit Owner, and Management and Rental of the Unit handled by the Hotel.

 - Properties that are located in Communities that aren’t governed by Associations are also good choices to consider for those who are interested in the ability to rent their properties frequently.
 Many Communities of Single Family Homes that are located in East areas of South Florida are not governed by Associations.